awigmore189/DS_15_cloned/projects/readme.md

 - Complete and submit 80% of all course homework assignments.
 - Complete and submit the final project, including all 5 milestones.

-### Grading & Using GitHub in the Classroom
-> The following recommendations assume instructors and students are all familiar with Github.
-If issues arise with assignment submission or grade release, alternative methods include using Dropbox or sending via email.

-Instructors should create their own fork from the baseline curriculum to host their tailored course materials.
-Students should in turn create their own individual course repositories to store notes and host graded assignments.

-Students should pull in weekly materials released by instructors to their individual repositories.
-Students can create pull requests to the instructor's course repo for short assignments or homework submission.
-Instructors can use the public comment feature to confirm receipt and leave high level feedback.

-For project submission, students should link to their personal project commits so instructors can view their work.
-Instructors should in turn link students to a private gist for detailed project feedback and private graded rubrics.